 A Blogger’s Perspective

-I did complain to Translink about the misinformation I was given but received no reply.
+I did complain to Translink about this misinformation I was given but received no reply.
 And while I do not want to be drawn into some bizarre negativity of Northern Ireland travel media, I am still happy to highlight it.
 In the past I have worked with companies all over the world, through 3 continents, and around 15 different countries, where travel and tourism agencies always have programs to help facilitate bloggers and independent media.
-As they are a cheap and nuisance-free way to help promote local tourism, them costs them to facilitate them is next to nothing, other than simple administration.
-But Translink instead prefers to waste resources with 3 days of emails, involving a legal team, and they were literally whinging from the start, “Please understand, we receive hundreds of filming requests annually”.
-Which is hardly a hard quota for the day.

 It’s Not all Doom and Gloom